 This convening launched Round 2 and included discussions on building a movement for health and racial equity in schools, legal tips for nonprofit advocacy and engaging in bolder advocacy together.
 Topics included disrupting the school-to-prison pipeline, protecting children from pesticide exposure and data disaggregation.
 Partners also discussed steps for moving together as a cohort toward a regional policy agenda.

-San Joaquin Valley Health Fund grantee partners joined Sierra Health Foundation, the California Asian Pacific Islander Legislative Caucus, the California Legislative Black Caucus and the California Latino Legislative Caucus at the California State Capitol for a policy briefing on Tackling Inequities in the San Joaquin Valley.
+San Joaquin Valley Health Fund grantee partners joined Sierra Health Foundation, the California Asian Pacific Islander Legislative Caucus, the California Legislative Black Caucus and the California Latino Legislative Caucus at the Capitol for a policy briefing on Tackling Inequities in the San Joaquin Valley.
 Presentations addressed accelerating a movement for health equity and regional approaches to advancing equity throughout the San Joaquin Valley.
 This policy briefing evolved into the first Equity on the Mall event the following year.

 Grantee and funding partners met at the Merced Multicultural Arts Center for a discussion on Achieving Civic Engagement in the San Joaquin Valley with guest speakers Mindy Romero, PhD, Director of the California Civic Engagement Project at the UC Davis Center for Regional Change, and Karin Wang, Vice President of Programs and Communications at Asian Americans Advancing Justice LA.
 Partners also heard from the newly formed Policy Committee.